Company Blog Guidelines: Have a Purpose

 People gravitate towards content that helps them stay consistent and committed

 One of my favorite authors, Robert B. Cialdini, talks about the power of consistency in his book Influence.
-He talks about how people genuinely value regularity in others and are committed to it themselves.
+He talks about how people genuinely value regularity in others and commit to it themselves.
 We see this concept manifest itself online when people look for steady online resources they can rely on, the same way they do consistent confidants.

 People like to define themselves and then seek resources to help them stay constant and committed to that definition.
 One might define his or herself as a homemaker, a financially responsible young adult, or a coder.
 Understand how your audience defines themselves and be a consistent resource that helps them stay committed to their identity.